RedisAI/RedisAI/docs/performance.md

 ### Transaction data dataset characteristics

 Currently, aibench supports one use case -- creditcard-fraud from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) with the extension of reference data.
-This use-case aims to detect a fraudulent transaction based on anonymized credit card transactions and reference data.
+This use-case aims to detect a fraudulent transaction based on anonymize credit card transactions and reference data.

 We've decided to extend the initial dataset in the sense that for each Transaction data, we generate random deterministic Reference data, commonly used to enrich financial transactions information.
 In the financial service industry and regulatory agencies, the reference data that defines and describes such financial transactions, can cover all relevant particulars for highly complex transactions with multiple dependencies, entities, and contingencies, thus resulting in a larger numerical value input tensor of size 1 x 256.